smorales/butterfly-sqlite-framework/index.md

 ---
 layout: default
 title: Butterfly SQLite Framework
-subtitle: The easy way to handle SQLite databases
+subtitle: The easy way to deal with SQLite databases
 ---